‘Cursed’ wedding ring found zip-tied to steelhead’s tail during fishing tournament

 The unlucky fish remerged seven weeks later when Joe Penar caught the steelhead on friend Jim Nelligan’s boat “Grey Lion II” during the Pass the Passion tournament by Salmon Unlimited of Illinois, USA Today reported.

-Now it seems Rose only passed the bad luck across the pond to one unsuspecting boat owner.
+Now it seems Rose only passed the bad luck across the lake to one unsuspecting boat owner.

 “That ring is cursed.
 Ever since it came on my boat, I’ve had problems with my Glendinning engine controls, the switch to raise the helm floor to get at the engines broke and the hose at my dock burst,” Nelligan said.